-This report examines current economic analysis practices in state Departments of Transportation (DOTs) through examples in nine state transportation agencies and an extensive literature review.
-For additional understanding of the methods in practice, we also incorporated information obtained at selected metropolitan planning organizations (MPOs).
-The increased interest and demand for better economic results from transportation encouraged the State Smart Transportation Initiative (SSTI) to look for ways to help states improve their ability to predict and measure the economic impacts of transportation policies and investments.
+This report examines current economic analysis practices in state Departments of Transportation through examples in nine state transportation agencies and an extensive literature review.
+For additional understanding of the methods in practice, we also incorporated information obtained at selected metropolitan planning organizations.
+The increased interest and demand for better economic results from transportation encouraged SSTI to look for ways to help states improve their ability to predict and measure the economic impacts of transportation policies and investments.
 In carrying out this research, the key questions addressed include:

 - What is economic development and how does it relate to transportation?

 - What is motivating state DOTs to measure economic performance?

 - What emphasis is placed on economic benefit of transportation investments?
 How is economic potential factored in to systems planning, project development, and project selection among the state DOTs and other transportation agencies?
 Do any States require the maximization of economic benefits from transportation or other infrastructure investments?